daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Power Strike (3+ Might points):** If you successfully attack a target, you knock it prone in addition to inflicting damage.
 The target must be your size or smaller.
 You can knock down a target larger than you if you apply a level of Effort to do so (rather than to ease the attack).
 Enabler.

 **Power Crash (3 Intellect points):** You strike your enchanted weapon against the ground (or a similar large surface), creating an explosion of energy that affects an area up to immediate range from that point.
 (If your enchanted weapon is a ranged weapon, you can instead target a point within close range to be the center of the explosion.)
 The blast inflicts 2 points of damage to all creatures or objects within the area (except for you).
 Because this is an area attack, adding Effort to increase your damage works differently than it does for single-target attacks.
 If you apply a level of Effort to increase the damage, add 2 points of damage for each target, and even if you fail your attack roll, all targets in the area still take 1 point of damage.
 Action.

+**Power Memory:** When you use Copy Power, you only need to have seen the ability used within the past day (instead of the past hour), and using Effort extends how long ago your copying can reach to one day per level of Effort (instead of one hour per level).
+Enabler.

 **Powered Armor:** You have a suit of powered armor.
 It is effectively medium armor (+2 to Armor); however, you suffer no Speed penalties for wearing it.
 Also, your suit grants other benefits: it provides breathable air for up to eight hours and a comfortable environment even in bitter heat, cold, vacuum, or underwater to a depth of 4 miles (6 km); and it allows you to see in the dark up to a short distance.
 Getting into the suit requires an action (and, of course, access to your suit).
 Enabler.